LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

  - unit testing for the current course services and also the course model class.
 - added functionality for course preferences to be stored locally in the browser.

+FEB 11th 2025 (90 mins)
+ - created an easily compilable version of the app for submission.

 ### Kunle
 FEB 7th 2025 (220 mins)
  - Added functionality to the searchbar to find and add courses.
 Worked with Caleb to create the server